Igigog/anomaly-modding-book/src/tutorials/quests/introduction.md

 ___

-on complete is a condlist, which is basically a "dynamic" config line but with tons of gotchas, so when in doubt just copypaste from exisitng ones and edit values accordingly
+on complete is a condlist, which is basically a "dynamic" config line but with tons of gotchas, so when in doubt just copypaste from existing ones and edit values accordingly

 ```ini,lang=LTX
 on_complete = %=reward_random_money(5000:10000) =reward_stash(true) =complete_task_inc_goodwill(50:stalker)%